Hadrian Hughes

 // Create role for Lambda@Edge functions

-this.customIamRole = new iam.Role(this, 'AllowLambdaServiceToAssumeRole', {
+.customIamRole = new iam.Role(this, 'AllowLambdaServiceToAssumeRole', {

-: new iam.CompositePrincipal(
+this: new iam.CompositePrincipal(

 assumedBynew iam.ServicePrincipal('lambda.amazonaws.com'),